zeynepdeniztr/Countries-Flags-and-Happiness/README.md

 ### 2. **Exploratory Data Analysis (EDA)**
 - Analyze **distribution of flag features** (colors, symbols, patterns).
-- Analyze **frequency of specific symbols** (e.g., ✝️ ☪️ ⭐ ⚒️) and their relation to happiness and GDP.
+- Analyze **frequency of some specific symbols** (✝️ ☪️ ⭐ ⚒️) and their relation to happiness and GDP.
 - **Visualize happiness scores and GDP** across different flag features.
 - Explore how flag elements (e.g., color, religious symbols) vary across **continents, regions, and income levels**.
 - Identify **initial patterns** or interesting relations between flag designs and happiness or economic indicators.